r-lyeh-archived/sqlight/README.md

 SQLight
 =======

-- SQLight is a tiny MySQL client written in C++11.
+- SQLight is a lightweight and simple MySQL client written in C++11.
-- SQLight has no big dependencies.
-Requires [wire](https://github.com/r-lyeh/wire) for now; will be removed.
 - SQLight returns JSON documents.
 Document writing callback is overridable.
 - SQLight supports multi-statement queries.
 - SQLight has an optional transparent metrics interface.
+- SQLight has no dependencies.
+Only standard headers are required.
+- SQLight is cross-platform.
+Compiles under MSVC/GCC.
+Works on Windows/Linux.
+- SQLight is tiny.
+One header and one source file.
 - SQLight is based on code by Ladislav Nevery.
 - SQLight is MIT licensed.